 There are 10 key principles which underpin the Charter.
 For further information on these, please visit the national Athena SWAN website.

-In 2013, DMU’s work in support of gender equality was recognised, with a Bronze Athena SWAN award, recognising the university’s commitment to promote and advance gender equality.
-View the application form and action plan.
+In 2018, DMU’s work in support of gender equality was recognised, with a renewal of our Bronze Athena SWAN award, recognising the university’s commitment to promote and advance gender equality.
+View the application form.

 DMU Vice-Chancellor Dominic Shellard said: “For DMU, this is a great step forward on our equality journey, as we work to ensure that our commitment to fairness, equality and inclusion benefits all of our staff and students.
 I am very grateful to all colleagues who have contributed, in many different ways, to the preparation of our action plan and final submission.”